acolangelo/jPanelMenu/README.md

 I'm a **huge** fan of [jRespond](https://github.com/ten1seven/jRespond), which is &ldquo;a simple way to globally manage JavaScript on responsive websites.&rdquo;

-jRespond and jPanelMenu are the perfect couple &mdash; use jRespond to enable and disable jPanelMenu at appropriate breakpoints, creating a truly great experience.
+jRespond and jPanelMenu are the perfect couple &mdash; use jRespond to enable and disable jPanelMenu at the appropriate breakpoints, creating a truly great experience.
 That&rsquo;s how I almost always use jPanelMenu (that&rsquo;s how the [documentation/demo site](http://jpanelmenu.com) works), and I think you should give it a shot, too.

 Responsive design is awesome on its own, but add responsive behavior to the mix, and you&rsquo;ve made something incredible.

-#Questions, Comments, Insults, or Other Feedback?
+#<a id="contact" href="#contact">Questions, Comments, Insults, or Other Feedback?</a>

 [Send me a message](http://acolangelo.com/contact), let&rsquo;s talk.